-16. Populations.
+- 16. Populations.
 This demonstration includes two distinct components.
-The following is an overview of eligibility for the two components, which are described in more detail in Tables 1 and 2.

-- a.
-Under the HHW program, children, pregnant women and caretaker adults who are otherwise eligible under the state plan (with the exception of such adults who are eligible as aged, blind or disabled)receive state plan benefits and additional HHW benefits through comprehensive managed care organizations as described below. - b.
-Under the HIP program, uninsured adults with and without children who have specified income and assets and are not otherwise eligible under the state plan or Medicare receive benefits through a high-deductible managed care health plan and, as a condition of eligibility, contribute to a POWER Account.
+The following is an overview of eligibility for the two components, which are described in more detail in Tables 1 and 2. - a.
+Under the HHW program, children, pregnant women and caretaker adults who are otherwise eligible under the state plan (with the exception of such adults who are eligible as aged, blind or disabled) receive state plan benefits and additional HHW benefits through comprehensive managed care organizations as described below. - b.
+Under the HIP program, uninsured adults with and without children who have specified income as determined by a modified adjusted gross income (MAGI) and are not otherwise eligible for Medicaid or Medicare, receive benefits through a high-deductible managed care health plan and, as a condition of eligibility, contribute to a POWER Account.

 The mandatory and optional Medicaid state plan populations described below in Table 1 derive their eligibility through the Medicaid state plan and are subject to all applicable Medicaid laws and regulations in accordance with the Medicaid state plan, except as expressly waived.
+Any Medicaid state plan amendments to the eligibility standards and methodologies for these eligibility groups, including the conversion to a MAGI standard January 1, 2014, will apply to this demonstration.